 \section{Abstract}

-We propose an isogeometric space-time method for the heat equation, with smooth splines approximation in both space and time.
-A stabilizing term, based on a linear combination of high-order artificial diffusions, is added to the Galerkin formulation.
-This term is designed in order to make the linear system triangular with respect to time, extending the classical idea of upwiding.
-In order to keep optimal accuracy, the stabilization is weighted and fully activated locally, where sharp layers are detected, in a nonlinear way.
-We perform numerical tests that assess the stable and accurate behavior of the method.
+We propose an innovative isogeometric space-time method for the heat equation, with smooth splines approximation in both space and time.
+To enhance the stability of the method we add a stabilizing term, based on a linear combination of high-order artificial diffusions.
+This term is designed in order to make the linear system lower block-triangular, that is, lower triangular with respect to time.
+In order to keep optimal accuracy, the stabilization terms are further weighted in terms of the residual.
+Through a series of numerical experiments, we validate the method's capability, showcasing its stability and accuracy.

-\begin{flushleft} \textbf{Keywords}: Isogeometric Analysis, heat equation, space-time, splines, upwind, SUPG \end{flushleft}
+\begin{flushleft} \textbf{Keywords}: Isogeometric Analysis, heat equation, space-time, splines, Upwind, SUPG \end{flushleft}